John Redpath

-John Redpath (1796 – March 5, 1869) was a Scots-Quebecer businessman and philanthropist who helped pioneer the industrial movement that made Montreal, Quebec the largest and most prosperous city in Canada.
+John Redpath (1796 – March 5, 1869) was a Scots-Quebecer businessman and philanthropist who helped pioneer the industrial movement that made Montreal, Quebec, the largest and most prosperous city in Canada.

 Early years

 In 1796, John Redpath was born at Earlston, Berwickshire.
 According to surviving records, he was the son of Peter Redpath, a farm worker, and his second wife Elizabeth Pringle, from neighbouring Gordon, Berwickshire.
 Redpath was born during the period of the Lowland Clearances that created economic hardship and dislocation for many Scottish families.
 As such, after gaining valuable experience as a stonemason with George Drummond in Edinburgh, the twenty-year-old Redpath emigrated to Canada.

-In 1816, with limited funds for ship passage, the nearly penniless Redpath disembarked at Quebec City before walking barefoot to Montreal, Quebec.
+In 1816, with limited funds for ship passage, the nearly penniless Redpath disembarked at Quebec City before walking barefoot to Montreal.
 Once there, he used the trade he had learnt back in Scotland to gain him employment in the construction industry, working as a stonemason.
 In November of that year, Redpath witnessed the first installation of oil streetlamps in the city on Rue Saint-Paul.